d3-node/d3node-output/README.md

 const voronoi = require('d3node-voronoi');
 const data = new Array(99);
-//crop your png to a custom size const pngOpts = {width: 100, height: 200};
+//crop your png to a custom size
+//defaults to the size of your svg if not defined const pngOpts = {width: 100, height: 200};

 // output files to /dist dir